ambitioninc/django-manager-utils/README.md

 Additional utilities for Django model managers.

 ## A Brief Overview
 Django manager utils allows a user to perform various functions not natively supported by Django's model managers.
+To use the manager in your Django models, do:

+    from manager_utils import ManagerUtilsManager

+    class MyModel(Model):
+        objects = ManagerUtilsManager()

+If you want to extend an existing manager to use the manager utils, include mixin provided first (since it overrides the get_queryset function) as follows:

+    from manager_utils import ManagerUtilsMixin

+    class MyManager(ManagerUtilsMixin, Manager):
+        pass

-A function overview is below with links to more in-depth documentation and examples for each function.
+An overview of each util is below with links to more in-depth documentation and examples for each function.

 - [single](#single): Grabs a single element from table and verifies it is the only element.
 - [get_or_none](#get_or_none): Performs a get on a queryset and returns None if the object does not exist.